Zyzzbarth333/elec4630-blog/index.md

 ## About Me

-I'm a third-year Mechatronic Engineering student with technical knowledge in Aerospace Engineering and a passion for space technology.
+I'm a Mechatronic Engineering student pursuing a combined Bachelor of Engineering (Honours) and Master of Engineering at The University of Queensland, and I am passionate about computer vision and robotics.
 Through this course, I'm developing skills in image processing, biometric systems, and neural network architectures.

 ## Blog Focus Areas